smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.4.0 =
+Update to design Sign-Up and Edit-Account forms visually inside Gutenberg: reorder fields, add layout rows or stacks, and preview the result in real time.

 = 1.3.6 =
 Update if the Authenticator block was blank in Gutenberg when reCAPTCHA was enabled; the editor preview now loads as expected.